CC Slaughters: Events and activities

 The bar has hosted "Ladies' Night" on Tuesdays and drag shows on Sundays, plus many events throughout the year.
 It hosted an annual block party during the summer and a "Platinum Ball" on New Year's Eve.
 In 2011, CC Slaughters served as a gathering point for a demonstration called "We Are Not Afraid", which was organized by the Oregon State Gay Pride Organization and attracted an estimated 400 people.
 The business has participated in Portland's pride parade, organized by Pride Northwest.

 Reception

 In 2013, Out included the Portland location in its list of the "200 of the Greatest Gay Bars in the World".

 CC's was a runner-up in the Best LGBT Bar category of Willamette Weeks annual 'Best of Portland' readers' poll in 2017.
 The business was a runner-up in the same poll's Best LGBTQ Bar category and ranked third in the Best Drag Show category in 2018.
 It was also a runner-up in the Best Drag Show and Best LGBTQ Bar categories in 2020, and ranked second in the same poll's Best LGBTQ Bar category in 2022 and 2025.
+In 2026, CC's ranked second in the Best LGBTQIA+ Bar category and Brandon James placed second in the Best Bartender category.